Hyra/mindthecode.com/_posts/2013/2013-12-29-how-to-use-environment-variables-in-your-angular-application.markdown

 ---
 title: How to use environment variables in your Angular application
+subtitle: Handling and managing variables in the front-end
 description: I will explain how to use environment variables in your Angular app
 tags:
   - angular